All Episodes

 I think the French are as dirty in this as anybody can be, and they're getting their just desserts here.

-The bottom line is today France, tomorrow, well, yesterday Madrid, today France, where next?
+The bottom line is today, France, tomorrow, well, yesterday, Madrid, today, France, where next?

-And wherever a nation of people thinks we can purchase goodwill by hating the United States is gonna find themselves in the same circumstance that's happening now.
+Well, wherever nobody wants to stand up to them, and wherever a nation of people thinks we can purchase goodwill by hating the United States, is going to find themselves in the same circumstance.

-At the root of this, by the way, I should point out is the lax immigration problem that the French uh have.
+At the root of this, by the way, I should point out is the lax immigration problem that the French have.

-We're just gonna move Algeria to France.
+We're just going to move Algeria to France.

-And the same thing's going in Great Britain, and that's why immigration, among many other reasons, is such a key issue here.
+And that's why immigration, among many other reasons, is such a key issue here.

-Uh quick time out, we'll be back after this.
+We'll be back after this.

 Stay with us.

-It's open line Friday.
+It's Open Line Friday.

-I am Rush Limbull, America's anchor man, having more fun than a human being should be allowed to have, and we go to Naples, Florida.
+I am Rush Limbaugh, America's anchor man, having more fun than a human being should be allowed to have.

 Hi, Sarah.

-Fine, great to have you with us.
+Great to have you with us.

 Well, thanks.

-Um I just uh you know, I I know you're a great cheerleader for the president, but um I just think things are starting to fall apart, and I think it's due to his incompetence.
+I just, you know, I know you're a great cheerleader for the president, but I just think things are starting to fall apart.

-And I think that he he blew it with this war, and he blew it with Katrina, and I just think he's been exposed for for really what he is.
+And I think that he blew it with this war, and he blew it with Katrina.

 Well, I don't think he planned it properly.

-I don't think I mean now we're going to go from a one-star general to a three-star general.
+I don't think, I mean, now we're going to go from a one-star general to a three-star general.

-Yeah, that's that I agree with you there.
+Yeah, I agree with you there.

-I we need a four-star general in this, and why he started.
+We need a four-star general in this.

-Yeah, and you know, how about now two thousand and twenty-five dead soldiers?
+Yeah, and how about now 2,025 dead soldiers?

 Who would have ever thought that in a war?

-I mean, I I'm I'm stunned.
+I mean, I'm stunned.

-I could I I'm glad you called, actually, because I can't believe that it's actually disintegrated to this degree.
+I'm glad you called, actually, because I can't believe that it's actually disintegrated to this degree.

 It's not a smart war we're waging at all.

-No, I I uh uh yeah.
+No, I yeah.

 Because we do have a problem.

-Who I think it's Rumsfeld.
+I think it's Rumsfeld.

 I mean, I think he could get rid of it.